-The Council of Europe’s work in the fields of human rights and gender equality has resulted in Gender equality and women’s rights, Council of Europe standards, aimed at achieving the advancement and empowerment of women and realising of gender equality in Council of Europe member states and beyond.
+The Council of Europe’s work in the fields of gender equality and women’s rights has resulted in a comprehensive set of standards aimed at achieving the advancement and empowerment of women and hence the effective realisation of gender equality in Council of Europe member states and beyond.

-The Council of Europe Gender Equality Strategy 2014-2017 builds upon the vast legal and policy acquis of the Council of Europe in this area and pushes towards these goals by supporting the implementation of existing standards through five strategic objectives:
+The Council of Europe Gender Equality Strategy 2018-2023 builds upon the vast legal and policy acquis of the Council of Europe in this area and pushes towards these goals by supporting the implementation of existing standards through six strategic objectives:

-- guaranteeing equal access of women to justice;
+- Guarantee equal access of women to justice;

-- achieving balanced participation of women and men in political and public decision-making;
+- Achieve balanced participation of women and men in political and public decision-making;

 A seminar on sexist hate speech was co-organised by the Youth Department and the Gender Equality Unit in February 2016 in Strasbourg.
-For the report of the seminar and the concept note on sexist hate speech visit the site.
+To read the report of the seminar and the Background Note on sexist hate speech, please visit the site.

 Gender Equality in the Programme of the Youth Department

-In the youth sector of the Council of Europe, working with young people on issues relating to gender and gender equality, understood as the equality of all genders, is a central part of human rights education, defined as educational programmes and activities that focus on promoting equality in human dignity.
-The issue is addressed in the manual Compass and specifically in the manual on gender-based violence affecting young people, Gender Matters.
+The youth sector of the Council of Europe, works with young people on issues relating to gender and gender equality, understood as the equality of all women and men and people not identifying as either, is a central part of human rights education, defined as educational programmes and activities that focus on promoting equality in human dignity.
+The issue is addressed in the manual Compass and also in the manual on gender-based violence affecting young people, Gender Matters.

-The Youth Department organised a seminar entilted "gender matters" in June 2016 with the objective of further mainstreaming gender equality in its activities and policies and those of the Council of Europe and its partners.
+The Youth Department organised a seminar entitled "gender matters" in June 2016 aimed at further mainstreaming gender equality in its activities and policies, as well as in those of the Council of Europe and its partners.